Co‑op Program Fees

 Self-found co-op jobs

 All co-op students must pay the same co-op fee.
 Students who find their own co-op jobs still participate in co-op curriculum, use co-op services to monitor work term progress, obtain academic credits for their work terms, and ultimately graduate with the co-op degree designation.
-Students who find a job with a new employer who subsequently hires another co-op student may be eligible for a $300 Finder's Fee.

 The co-op fee is non-refundable